polirritmico/force-xdg/README.md

                    launching programs from scripts or when the same program could be initialized from symlinks with different filenames.
   -f|folder        Manually setup the destination folder
-                   ($XDG_DATA_HOME/XDG-Wrapper by default)
+                   ($XDG_DATA_HOME/Force-XDG by default)
   -h|help          Display this help message.
-  -v|version       Display the version of XDG-Wrapper and exit.
+  -v|version       Display the version of Force-XDG and exit.
 ```

 ### With KDE:

-XDG-Wrapper works great with KDE, simply edit the program launcher:
+Force-XDG works great with KDE, simply edit the program launcher:

 1. Open the KDE main menu.
 2. Find the program → Right click → "Edit application" → Application tab.
-3. In the **Command** section, add _xdg-wrapper_ before the binary call.
+3. In the **Command** section, add _force-xdg_ before the binary call.
 4. Save.
 5. Launch the program from the KDE menu or Krunner.
 6. Close the program.